-- A. In reviewing an application for the provision of music and entertainment, the board of adjustment and city councilcity manager or designee shall determine whether the applicant meets the following standards: - 1.
-The granting of a music and entertainment license will not substantially injure or detract from the use of surrounding properties or from the character of the neighborhood; - 2.
-There is sufficient parking for patrons and appropriate access facilities adequate for the estimated traffic from public streets and sidewalks so as to assure the public safety and to avoid traffic congestion; - 3.
-Where the installation of outdoor floodlighting or spotlighting is intended, that such lighting will not have any detrimental effect on neighboring property or traffic; and - 4.
-Noise caused by the establishment shall be kept at such a level so as to conform with this Code. - 5.
-Whether or not there is adequate security provided by the establishment.
+In reviewing an application for the provision of music and entertainment, the city manager or designee shall determine whether the applicant meets the following standards:

+- A. The granting of a music and entertainment license will not substantially injure or detract from the use of surrounding properties or from the character of the neighborhood; - B. There is sufficient parking for patrons and appropriate access facilities adequate for the estimated traffic from public streets and sidewalks so as to assure the public safety and to avoid traffic congestion; - C. Where the installation of outdoor floodlighting or spotlighting is intended, that such lighting will not have any detrimental effect on neighboring property or traffic; and - D. Noise caused by the establishment shall be kept at such a level so as to conform to this Code. - E. Whether or not there is adequate security provided by the establishment.